-While telecommunications interruptions, if required, will generally only occur for a set number of hours per day (no more than eight hours where reasonably practicable), the total number of interruption days for particular customers for each diversion cannot be ascertained at this stage, so a worst-case scenario of up to a week has
+While telecommunications interruptions, if required, will generally only occur for a set number of hours per day (no more than eight hours where reasonably practicable), the total number of interruption days for particular customers for each diversion cannot be ascertained at this stage, so a worst-case scenario of up to a week has been assessed.
+Using the criteria, as outlined in Section 19.2.4 and Table 19.1, where diversion of a telecommunications line is required which will result in the planned interruption of telecommunications provision, the worst-case potential impact will be Negative, Moderate and Temporary.

-19.4.3.2 Imported Material